Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 For businesses crossing the $200,000 revenue mark, the “shoebox of receipts” method is no longer viable.
 You need professional financial statements that speak the language of construction.

 • The Work-in-Progress (WIP) Report: This is the most important document for any construction-based S-Corp or partnership.
 It shows whether you have over-billed or under-billed on each project.
 Over-billing can lead to a false sense of security (having cash that actually belongs to future expenses), while under-billing can lead to a sudden cash crunch.
+If your current bookkeeper isn’t producing WIP reports, you’re missing a critical piece of the puzzle.

 Bookkeeping tools and architectural blueprints for Dallas contractors managing project profitability.